Shifts-Project/shifts/sdc/README.md

 top1FDE and weightedFDE follow analogously to the above.

-### Per--Prediction Request Confidence-Aware Metrics
+### Per--Prediction Request Uncertainty-Aware Metrics

-We evaluate the quality of uncertainty quantification using retention-based metrics, in which the per--prediction request confidences determine retention order.
+We evaluate the quality of uncertainty quantification using retention-based metrics, in which the per--prediction request uncertainty scores determine retention order.

 Note that each retention curve is plotted with respect to a particular metric above (e.g., we consider AUC for retention on weightedADE).